 ASOP 51 requires the actuary to "identify and disclose relevant historical values of the plan's actuarial measurements that, in the actuary's professional judgment, are significant to understanding the risks identified...."
 Segal uses some relevant historical information in the assessment of each risk except longevity.
 No historical information is provided on net cash flow.
-On page 28, Segal provides the active to non-active member ratio for the last 10 years, and on page 32, Segal provides a chart comparing contributions to benefit payments and expenses for the last 10 years.
+On page 25, Segal provides the active to non-active member ratio for the last 10 years, and on page 29, Segal provides a chart comparing contributions to benefit payments and expenses for the last 10 years.
 While it would also be useful to show the historical retired life liability as a percentage of total liability, we agree that these historical measures provide context to the current maturity measures.

-Actuarial Standard of Practice No. 4 (ASOP 4) was amended and the changes will become effective for TRS' actuarial valuations starting June 30, 2023.
-There are three primary changes that will affect the TRS actuarial valuation:
+Actuarial Standard of Practice No. 4 (ASOP 4) was amended and the changes are effective for TRS' actuarial valuations starting June 30, 2023.
+There are three primary areas that must be addressed in the TRS actuarial valuation: